 4. Coaching And Consultation

 If you’re teaching on your show, then offering your services to your listeners could earn you a premium.
 It’s a great way to monetize your podcast in its initial growth phase.
-Depending on your influence and trust you’ve built with your audience, you can charge upwards of $100 for an hour of coaching, or even consult businesses for your expertise.
+Depending on the influence and trust you’ve built with your audience, you can charge upwards of $100 for an hour of coaching, or even consult businesses for your expertise.

 For example, Ryan Robinson used to run a podcast where he interviewed entrepreneurs about marketing, blogging, and the like.
-Anyone who listens to his show might get intrigued to find more about him and land on his website — where he shares the details of his content marketing consultation services starting $5k per month.
+Anyone who listens to his show might get intrigued to find more about him and land on his website — where he shares the details of his content marketing consultation services starting at $5k per month.